hyosubkim/bayes-toolbox/docs/docs/index.md

 - [Xarray](https://docs.xarray.dev/en/stable/)

 ## Testing and Functionality
-In addition to formal testing of the functions that make up `bayes-toolbox`, the statistical models have all been validated against known results (i.e., "ground truth").
+In addition to thorough formal testing of the functions that make up `bayes-toolbox`, the statistical models have all been validated against known results (i.e., "ground truth").
 Specifically, in the `examples` directory, you will find that each model has been run on the same data used in [DBDA](https://sites.google.com/site/doingbayesiandataanalysis/home?authuser=0).
 All the results have been compared to those in the textbook, and against the results produced in another Python port of the textbook (https://github.com/JWarmenhoven/DBDA-python).
 Only subtle numerical discrepancies due to the nature of [MCMC sampling](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo), as well as differences between [RStan](https://cran.r-project.org/web/packages/rstan/vignettes/rstan.html) and [PyMC](https://www.pymc.io/welcome.html), have been detected.

 ---